LucasDiogo96/S.O.L.I.D/README.md

 ## Conclusion.

 The solid principles offer to us many benefits when we are using an oriented object programming language, it becomes our code more readable, stable, and easy to plug a new functionality.
-Nowadays writes a clean and testable code is a requirement of companies to hire, and obviously to evolve the application and don’t lose time reading a bad code trying to understand what it does.
+Nowadays writing a clean and testable code is a requirement for companies to hire, and obviously to evolve the application and don’t lose time reading a bad code trying to understand what it does.

 The code presented in this article can be found on my Github: [https://github.com/LucasDiogo96/S.O.L.I.D](https://github.com/LucasDiogo96/S.O.L.I.D)